stangeor/USA-Regional-Sales-Analysis/README.md

 Converted transactional data into actionable insights that drove improvements in regional sales performance.

-Used data ingestion and validation tools, along with BI platforms, to deliver executive reporting and interactive analysis.
+Used data ingestion and validation tools, along with BI platforms, to deliver executive reporting and interactive analytics.

 ---